related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-Japan Financial Services Agency (FSA) announced on December 1 its plans to draft a bill, Initial Coin Offering (ICO).
-The main goal of the department is to protect investors from scammers.
+Japan's Financial Services Agency (FSA) announced on December 1 its plans to draft legislationregulating the initial coin offering (ICO).
+The main goal of the department – protect investors from scammers.

-ICO is an effective methodraising funds, however, according to FSA representatives, many blockchain startups are not fulfilling their obligations and are deceiving investors.
-According to a study by the Stratis Group, in 2017, about 80% of ICO projects turned out to be fraudulent, in 2018 this figure is slightly less - 78%.
+ICO is an effective methodattracting funding, however, according to FSA representatives, many blockchain startups do not fulfill their obligations and deceive investors.
+According to a study by Stratis Group, in 2017, about 80% of ICO projects turned out to be fraudulent; in 2018, this figure was slightly less – 78%.

 To protect the rights of investors Agencyproposes to oblige ICO managers to register with the FSA.
 The process of issuing cryptocurrency and its sale will be regulated in accordance with the law on financial instruments and payment services.
 Corresponding amendments will be submitted to Parliament in January 2019.